MartinTT18/darkmode-chrome-extension/README.md

-# darkmode-chrome-extension
+# Darkmode Chrome Extension
-A simple dark mode chrome extension.
+This is a simple dark mode chrome extension.
 Turn any web page to dark mode.
+This is done from the extensions options page.